-Once your crossing is confirmed, let Border Force know the time and date you expect to arrive at Roadking Truckstop.
+Once your crossing has been confirmed, you should let Border Force know the time and date you expect to arrive at the Holyhead border facility.

-24 hours notice is required and you also need to notify them on loads needing priority, such as carrying live animals.
+24 hours notice is required and you need to notify them on loads needing priority, such as carrying live animals.
 Their email address is BFHolyhead@HomeOffice.gov.uk and generally responds well during opening hours.

 Transporting Live Animals